RESIDENCY CARD OF FAMILY MEMBER EU CITIZEN

 An important NOTE on the empadronamiento: The empadronamiento is your address registration and even after 2 months or 1 year, it is still a valid information, in the sense that the city hall has the information that this is where you are living (side note, in some cases, you might be asked to reconfirm the empadronamiento at the city hall by receiving a letter or after certain period).
 However, if you need an empadronamiento to present at a third party office, let’s say the foreigner’s office – then the empadronamiento has to be reissued and to be no older than 3 months.
 So make sure your empadronamiento is always “fresh” when it is a requirement.

 Proof of marriage: The circumstances here vary so much that we would not even try to go through them all.
 However, some of the important things to keep in mind are:

 - The documents have to be recently issued

 - Depending on the country where the marriage was held – a Hague Apostille or equivalent certification might be required

 - The documents have to be in Spanish.
 If they are not, they need to be translated by an official, sworn translator.

 - A foreign recognition marriage certificate from the EU country (the country the EU partner is from) might be required (depending again on where the marriage was held) and on the country.
 Not all countries have this requirement.

-The last part of documents would be the ones relevant to the EU citizen and what he/she is doing in Spain – meaning if the EU citizen is working, studying, etc. In this instance, if Sven is employed by a company registered in Spain, he would need to show the relevant paperwork that confirms his employment details.
-If he is unemployed, both partners need to prove financial stability and that they have healthcare.
+The last part of documents would be the ones relevant to the EU citizen and what he/she is doing in Spain – meaning if the EU citizen is working, studying, etc. In this instance, if the EU citizen is employed by a company registered in Spain, he/she would need to show the relevant paperwork that confirms his employment details.
+If he/she is unemployed, both partners need to prove financial stability and that they have healthcare.

 How long does the process take?